Medical expert of the article

 Treatment infectious erythema

-In some cases, for example, with parvovirus erythema in children and other rashes of viral origin, specific treatment is not required: the use of non-steroidal anti-inflammatory drugs (NSAIDs) is sufficient to relieve fever and headache.
-The exception is the herpes virus, for more details see - Treatment of herpes simplex
+In some cases, such as parvovirus erythema in children and other rashes of viral origin, specific treatment is not required: it is enough to use non-steroidal anti-inflammatory drugs (NSAIDs) to relieve fever and headache.
+The exception is the herpes virus, for more details see - Treatment of simple herpes

-What medicines are used most often for bacterial redness of the skin?
+What medications are most often used for bacterially caused skin redness?
 These are systemic antibiotics for streptoderma in children and adults; various topical agents:

 - Ointments for streptoderma